Maatsuyker Islands: Lighthouse

 In 1891 a lighthouse was completed on Maatsuyker Island and until today it remains Australia's most southerly lighthouse.
-From the inauguration until the installation of the automated light, the lighthouse maintained a small staff of lighthouse keepers, who constituted the total population of the island.
+From the inauguration until the installation of the automated light, the lighthouse was maintained by a small staff of lighthouse keepers, who constituted the total population of the island.

 Maatsuyker Island Lighthouse was the last Australian lighthouse still being officially operated by lightkeepers.
 A second, smaller and automated lighthouse was installed in 1996 but it is unclear whether volunteers are going to continue to work the lights on Maatsuyker Island.

 Climate

 Because the island is so far south and is entirely dominated by circumpolar weather systems, mean temperatures are significantly colder than most of Australia.
 Maatsuyker Island has an annual mean temperature of around 11 C with strikingly cool summers that are reminiscent of those in northern Scotland, despite sharing a latitude with Nice in southern France.
 Wind is almost constant and often vigorous.

 Weather conditions in the area can be extreme, with the Roaring Forties wind being a particular problem.
 The maximum wind gust recorded was 185 km/h (115 mph).
 There are an average of 250 rain days a year.
 Snow falls occasionally to beach level, while sleet is a common occurrence.

 Reportedly, the first keepers of the light took chickens with them to Maatsuyker but the fowls blew away into the ocean.
 Given the wind and lack of shelter, this is possible if they were left outside during storms.
 Vegetables get blown flat by the wind, but surprisingly, can be grown successfully, even though the garden is on the west side of the island, facing into the prevailing winds.
 Due to the high vegetation in patches on the top of the island, it is possible to shelter on the "jeep trail" that runs from the lighthouse to the landing.
 Several vehicles have been used here over the years, including Suzuki Sierras in the 1980s.

 Weather observations have been recorded continuously from the island since 1891 for rainfall; mean temperatures from 1936, and extreme temperatures from 1957.